prrathnayake/cpp-base/README.md

 [`ccp-tools`](https://github.com/) environment, which provides reproducible Docker images and helper scripts for building the toolchain and third-party dependencies.
-The project demonstrates messaging (Kafka, RabbitMQ), geospatial indexing (H3), and general-purpose utilities that can be reused across microservices.
+The project demonstrates messaging (Kafka, RabbitMQ), geospatial indexing (H3), configuration/authentication/cache helpers, and general-purpose utilities that can be reused across microservices.
+Every library now routes diagnostics through `utils::SingletonLogger`, so consuming projects inherit consistent structured logging out of the box.

 ## Getting Started